 - Add drained rice on top and level out.

 - Cook until rice cooker button pops, or for about 25 minutes.
+Let sit for another 5-10 minutes.
 Rice should be completely cooked and slightly translucent.

 - Fluff rice with chopsticks, stirring well to mix the rice and filling ingredients.